eclipse-edc/Connector/samples/other/file-transfer-s3-to-s3/README.md

 Provider configuration is done by providing _provider-artifacts.json_ file where all available artifacts are described.
 This file provides information for the artifact metadata storage.

-Consumer configuration is done by providing the following Java runtime properties at startup:
+Consumer configuration is done by providing the following properties via configuration extension:

-* _destinationBucket_ - bucket where to download the requested artifact to (required)
+* _dataspaceconnector.transfer.demo.s3.destination.region_ - bucket where to download the requested artifact to (
+  required)
-* _destinationRegion_ - AWS region of the destination bucket (required)
+* _dataspaceconnector.transfer.demo.s3.destination.bucket_ - AWS region of the destination bucket (required)
-* _creds_ - JSON token representing AWS credentials that the provider will use to write to specified bucket (required)
+* _dataspaceconnector.transfer.demo.s3.destination.creds_ - JSON token representing AWS credentials that the provider will use to write to specified bucket (required)

-**creds**
+**dataspaceconnector.transfer.demo.s3.destination.creds**

 ```
   {